 We understand that every person’s struggle with poverty is different and that it takes more than food to end hunger.
 So we bring together the experiences of food banks in our network, and their communities, to challenge the structural issues that lock people in poverty, and campaign for change to end the need for food banks in the UK.
 We are firmly focused on developing approaches that bring local and national teams together in the most effective way in every place we work; and it’s not just about providing food.
 Churches play a very important role on the ground, with each food bank typically supported by around 15 churches in the town or district.

+Our strategic plan is focused on delivering our vision to end the need for food-banks in the UK.
+Our advocacy and influencing work is based on, and powerfully amplified through, standing side by side with people with lived experience of hunger and destitution.
 We want to reach a future where changes have been made to ensure everyone has enough money for essentials so no one needs a food bank.
-We want to reach a future where as a nation, we know we will never let this happen again.
+We want to reach a future where as a country, we are never needed again.
 And we know that with the right people in our team, we can get there.